AseasRoa/paintor/docs/v1.x/templates/properties-object.md

 [HTML DOM Element Properties](https://www.w3schools.com/jsref/dom_obj_all.asp)

-Most of these DOM Element Properties are read-only properties, and it makes no sense to use them in the 'properties' object.
+Most of the [HTML DOM Element Properties](https://www.w3schools.com/jsref/dom_obj_all.asp) are read-only properties and it makes no sense to use them in the 'properties' object.
 But few are setters, such as:

 - className
 - id